 Testing for baby allergies can be an ordeal.
 It’s hard to watch your kid go through a blood or skin allergy test, and costs can be prohibitive if insurance won’t cover it.
 That said, allergies are no joke, and food allergies in babies and toddlers can be fatal.
 So if a kid starts showing symptoms of an allergic reaction, parents should speak to their pediatrician immediately about allergy testing.

 “For a baby, the first sign might be eczema,” says Sonal Patel, M.D., double-board certified in allergy and clinical immunology as well as pediatrics, and author of The Mommy MD Guide to Twins, Triplets. and More.
 “When solids are started, you may notice an immediate reaction with redness, swelling, or difficulty breathing after introducing a new food.
 Other signs can include asthma or wheezing.
 Older children may see hay-fever-like symptoms with chronic congestion, rhinorrhea, and sneezing, as well.”

-A severe rash or respiratory distress warrants emergency intervention, but even a mild reaction should be reported to the pediatrician – the next reaction may be more severe.
+A severe rash or respiratory distress warrants emergency intervention, but even a mild reaction in infants and toddlers should be reported to the pediatrician, since future reactions may well be more severe.

 - Allergy testing – both food and environmental allergies can be tested by skin tests and blood tests.
 Skin tests require a series of small scratches or pricks to be made in the skin, whereas blood tests require blood to be drawn.